-3.1.
+III.A.
 Cr(001) Topological Antiferromagnetism

-Wiesendanger et al. published the first SP-STM paper in 1990 on the topic of spin-polarized STM imaging of single crystal Cr(001).
-Interestingly, the Cr(001) surface was predicted to be FM even though its bulk was wellknown, from experiment and theory, to be aFM.
-However, no previous experimental technique had been able to resolve any FM domain structure at the surface of Cr(001).
-Wiesendanger et al. imaged this surface using standard W STM tips, finding a step-terrace morphology with single monolayer steps of height ~1.4 Å. Then, using CrO2 tips, a similar morphology was found, except that the step height was found to alternate between two values, 1.2 Å and 1.6 Å.
+Wiesendanger et al. published the first SP-STM paper in 1990 on the topic of spin-polarized STM imaging of single crystal Cr(001).[2]
+Interestingly, the Cr(001) surface was predicted to be FM even though its bulk was well-known, from experiment and theory, to be aFM.[17, 18] However, no previous experimental technique had been able to resolve any FM domain structure at the surface of Cr(001).
+Wiesendanger et al. imaged this surface using standard W STM tips, finding a step-terrace morphology with single monolayer steps of height ~ 1.4 Å. Then using CrO_2 tips, a similar morphology was found, except that the step height was found to alternate between 2 values - 1.2 Å and 1.6 Å.

 This step height alternation was the first magnetic information ever observed using STM.
 It was interpreted as being due to the magnetic contribution from spin-polarized tunneling.
-The step height data were consistent with a surface morphology in which the FM spin direction of a given terrace reversed upon crossing single monolayer steps.
-Such topological antiferromagnetism had recently been proposed for Cr(001) by Blugel et al. In this case, the STM tip would attain the same tunneling current at two characteristic distances from the surface, depending on the terrace.
+The step height data was consistent with a surface morphology in which the FM spin direction of a given terrace reversed upon crossing single monolayer steps.
+Such topological antiferromagnetism had recently been proposed for Cr(001) by Blugel et al.[18] In this case then, the STM tip would attain the same tunneling current at 2 characteristic distances from the surface, depending on the terrace.
 When the terrace magnetization was parallel to that of the tip, the CC tip-sample distance would increase slightly, whereas in the antiparallel case, the CC tip-sample distance would decrease slightly.
-Then a step down from parallel to antiparallel would be a larger step, and a step down from antiparallel to parallel would be a smaller step.
+Then, a step down from parallel to antiparallel would be a larger step, and a step down from antiparallel to parallel would be a smaller step.